Peet's Coffee - Changing the ways China enjoys coffee

 We knew that Chinese consumers are very social media-driven.
 A beautiful cup of coffee is an opportunity to create content, show off and impress.
 Moreover, Chinese coffee drinkers do prefer complex, milk and latte art heavy concussions that are not easy to make at home.

-We wanted to appeal to increasingly individual and social media savvy Chinese coffee drinkers.
+We wanted to appeal to increasingly individualist and social media savvy Chinese coffee consumers.
 Our idea was simple: ‘Everyone can order a coffee and snap a pic of it.
 It’s not new.
-It says nothing about one, neither is it something that can impress others these days.’ – Impress yourself more than others – learn home brewing pretty easy!
+It says nothing about you, neither is it something that can impress others these days….
+Impress yourself more than others – learn home brewing pretty easy!’

-With that message, we have transformed Peet’s e-commerce flagship store into an engagement and education platform in collaboration with Taobao and Tmall.
+With that message, we decided to transform Peet’s e-commerce flagship store into an engagement and education platform in collaboration with Taobao and Tmall.

 We hijack all search queries for ‘coffee’ on Taobao/Tmall e-commerce platforms.
-Customers are then led to Peet’s integrated platform ‘Brewniversity’.
-There can they learn about bean origins, differences in roasts and brewing methods.
+Customers are then led to Peet’s engagement platform – ‘Brewniversity’.
+There can they learn about bean origins, differences in roasts, taste notes, brewing tools and methods.

-Peet’s Brewniversity features live streams, knowledge quizzes, and gamification, turning coffee lovers into amateur baristas.
-Customers are incentivised to spend time in Brewniversity, customize their own coffee mugs and design logos for their virtual coffee stores.
-Customers who reach certain levels can receive a framed certificate for their home or a coffee shop they might open one day.
+The Brewniversity features live streams, coffee trivia and gamified brewing courses, turning coffee lovers into amateur baristas.
+We incentivised to spending time in the Brewniversity, creating one’s virtual coffee shop with unique logo design and even customized mugs that can be purchased directly.
+Customers who reach certain levels receive framed certificates for their home or a coffee shop if they might want to open one day.

 Every customer engagement in Brewniversity is rewarded with coupons and trial coffee brewing sets.
 In return Peet’s collects valuable CRM data about customers tastes and preferences, allowing them to better serve them and gain market understanding at large.